Chime (bell instrument): History

 Set of chime bells (cymbala), circa 1370 A.D.
 Europeans developed chimes from wracks of small hammer-struck bells into large tower-mounted bells played with mechanized assistance.

 The chime and the carillon's histories are mostly identical up until their debut in North America.
-In the late 18th century, chimes of 10 to 20 bells played with a large keyboard became fashionable in France and Great Britain and by the mid-19th century, they had become equally desirable in the United States.
+In the late 18th century, a chime of 10 to 20 bells played with a large keyboard became fashionable in France and Great Britain and by the mid-19th century, they had become equally desirable in the United States.
 Between 1850 and 1930, hundreds of chimes were installed in churches, town halls, and other towers.
 The chime was the forerunner to the carillon in North America; the earliest carillons were installed during World War I.

 The early chime market in North America consisted of the Meneely bell foundries, both located on the Hudson River in upstate New York; McShane in Baltimore, Maryland; Van Duzen in Cincinnati, Ohio; Jones in Troy, New York; and Stuckstede in St. Louis, Missouri.
 The Meneely foundries dominated the market; before both ceasing operations in the 1950s, they cast a combined total of more than 65,000 bells.